Arkansas State Official Logos and Licensing

 What about using the University's name or logo on a web site?

 Every use of the University's trademark requires permission from the athletics marketing office.
 The World Wide Web has made it easy for alumni, fans and supporters to build pages with the University's name and logos, and the University appreciates this support.
 However, federal trademark laws require that the University control its name and marks; therefore, the University must be very selective in granting permission in these and all instances.
 For more information, contact the athletics marketing office.

 The person responsible for the trademark program at Arkansas State is:

 P.O.
 Box 1000

 Organizations outside Arkansas State University who wish to obtain a license to produce merchandise must submit a license application.
 This application informs the University of how its marks will be used, what type of product the applicant makes, how the University is going to be represented, etc. Applications can be obtained by contacting:

 The Collegiate Licensing Company is the licensing representative for the University.
 As the University's representative, CLC is responsible for administering the licensing program, including processing appications, collecting royalties, enforcing trademarks and pursuing new market opportunities for the University.

 Who is licensed with the University?

-Either the Athletics Marketing office or CLC can provide a list of current licensees for the University's merchandise.
-It is typically much easier to with an established University's licensee than to try and license a new product or idea.
-Both the University and CLC can provide you with information on the products produced by all licensees so you can match you needs with the right company.
+Either the Athletics Marketing office or CLC can provide a list of current licensees carrying the University's merchandise.
+It is typically much easier to utilize an established University licensee than to try and license a new product or idea.
+Both the University and CLC can provide you with information on the products produced by all licensees, so you can match you needs with the right company.

 The "Officially Licensed Collegiate Products" label signifies merchandise has passed the standards of quality set forth by the University and a portion of the purchase is returned to the University.